Adam Adami (footballer)

-Adam Adami Martins (born 24 June 1992), also known as Adam Adami, is a Brazilian professional footballer who plays as a midfielder for Campionato Sammarinese di Calcio club Tre Fiori.
+Adam Adami Martins (born 24 June 1992), also known as Adam Adami, is a Brazilian professional footballer who plays as a midfielder for Campionato Sammarinese di Calcio club Folgore.

 Club career

 Adami joined the Flamengo futsal youth system at age seven and later joined America, Audax and Volta Redonda.
 He then relocated to Belgium to play with BX Brussels, and then went to San Marino to make his competitive debut with Pennarossa.
 In 2021, Adami left Pennarossa to play for Tre Fiori.
+In 2023, Adami joined Cosmos and played two matches in the UEFA Europa Conference League qualification before being loaned to Italian amateur-league side Carli Pietracuta for a season.

 Personal life

 Adami is of Italian descent, with his maternal grandparents hailing from Mantua.
 He received his Italian passport in 2018.